-This Way to the EGRESS is equal parts unruly vaudeville, ebullient world-beat and three-ring circus all the while playing an amalgamation of worldly influences which defies genres.
+This Way to the EGRESS are equal parts unruly vaudeville, ebullient world-beat and three-ring circus all the while playing an amalgamation of worldly influences which defies genres.

+If Tom Waits and Patti Smith made a musical lovechild, then sent that kid train-hopping until it was old enough to come back home and form a band…… sure enough that band would be like EGRESS.
 Whether you know them as the “dance band to ring in the end of the world with” or by their “raise a glass and drop a beat” attitude, EGRESS will leave their mark on you.
 They are known to catapult the audience with their rambunctious stage show while generating enough energy to light up a small city.
-This electrifying M.O. has gotten to share the stage with amazing acts like The Squirrel Nut Zippers, The Dresden Dolls and Amanda Palmer and their otherworldy-ness has gifted them with the ability to perform everywhere; from 2nd line parades through the French -Quarter in New Orleans, to festivals throughout the US & the UK, all the way to tiny pubs nestled in back alley’s and to sold-out crowds at prime music venues like the 9:30club in Washington D.C.
-If Tom Waits and Patti Smith made a musical lovechild, then sent that kid train hopping until it was old enough to come back home and form a band…… sure enough that band would sound quite like EGRESS.
+Their electrifying M.O. has brought them to share the stage with amazing acts like The Squirrel Nut Zippers, The Dresden Dolls and World Inferno Friendship Society.
+The groups otherworldy-ness has gifted them with the ability to perform everywhere; from 2nd line parades through the French -Quarter in New Orleans, to festivals throughout the US & the UK, all the way to tiny pubs nestled in back alley’s and to sold-out crowds at prime music venues like the 9:30club in Washington D.C.

 Formed in 2008, This Way to the EGRESS is a 6-piece accordion led ensemble hailing from the Tri-State area (Pennsylvania, NYC, NJ) comprised of Taylor Galassi(lead vocals, accordion, piano); Sarah Shown(vocals, piano, violin); John Wentz(tuba); Jaclyn Kidd(guitar, banjo) and Nick Pecca(drums) and an ever-rotating cast of horn players.
 With a wide variety of musical backgrounds and a diverse array of influences, EGRESS crafts intricately arranged audible cocktails which will be sure to make you move.
 Together they form a tapestry of worldly influences and an alchemy of sounds modern and past, familiar and forgotten.